-All of these books are compelling and well-written so next, you’ll want to consider the purpose of your read aloud book.
+All of these books are compelling and well-written so before you decide what to read, consider the purpose of your read-aloud book.

-Start with this list to find the best possibilities for middle grade books that 6th-grade teachers say are the best read aloud choices for their classes.
+Start with this list to find the best possibilities for middle-grade books for 6th-grade read-aloud choices.
+(Teacher and kid-approved.)

 The Best Read Aloud Books for 6th Grade (Ages 11- 12)